-Behind the UFO, Blur Busters founder Mark Rejhon is a display researcher, has worked in the home theater industry at various times in the past, including Stewart Filmscreen, AVSCIENCE Forum, Key Digital, TAW, and several other companies.
+Behind the UFO, Blur Busters founder Mark Rejhon is a display researcher who has worked in the home theater industry at various times in the past, including Stewart Filmscreen, AVSCIENCE Forum, Key Digital, TAW, and several other companies.
 He was also the moderator of the Home Theater Computer Forum at AVSFORUM from 1999 through 2001.

 He also has invented several display testing techniques, including a low-cost pursuit camera now in use by multiple display reviewer websites and also cited by NVIDIA and others in scientific papers using the 100% web-based motion testing website, TestUFO.